DougAnderson444/solblog/README.md

 }
 ```

-We create the third style code block, which is an Account struct which is a Solana account that holds out data.
+We created the third style code block, which is an Account struct which is a Solana account that holds out data.
 We will save 2 pieces of data to this account:

 1. blog `authority`: you need to have this keypair in order to make posts,
 2. `latest_post`: the, well, the lastest blog post.